wi-p/passwordmanager/README.md

 Buildozer is tool used to compile and make your code runnable on smartphone devices.
 It transforms your source code into an apk.

+if the Buildozer doesn't build the apk and shows error on screen, probably it's a common problem due some internal library.
+So look through internet and you'll find the solution.
+Don't give up!!

 after this, you can install it on your smartphone or improve it and punlish it on your playstore profile.

 # Can I update the source code?